Bjornstad Logo

 General Guidelines

-As we strive towards a more accurate and historical appearance, we require our participants to minimize modern elements such as starkly dyed hair (which should be covered), piercings (taken out or covered, if visible), tattoos (which should be covered, if visible) and excessive make up (which should be avoided).
+As we strive towards a more accurate and historical appearance, we ask our participants to minimize modern elements such as starkly dyed hair (which should be covered), piercings (taken out or covered, if visible), tattoos (which should be covered, if visible) and excessive make up (which should be avoided).
 Other items such as medical equipment (hearing aids and insulin pumps, etc.) should be covered to the greatest possible extent.
 We ask our participants to use contact lenses whenever possible, or at least wire or no frame glasses.
-We require our participants to re-enact the social gender of their choice and not to mix the two, other than in ways indicated in historical and archaeological sources.
+We ask our participants to re-enact the social gender of their choice and not to mix the two, other than in ways indicated in historical and archaeological sources.
 The Viking Age of 793-1066 AD was also, as far as we know, a hierarchical one.
 An individual’s clothing and personal items reflected that individual’s status and class.
-We therefore require our participants to keep their appearance in concert with their intended status.
-In other words, no peasants with swords and no richly dressed persons without shoes will be acceptable.
+We therefore request our participants to keep their appearance in concert with their intended status.
+In other words, no peasants with swords and no richly dressed persons without shoes will be allowed.
 If your re-enactment focuses on any other region than Viking Age Europe, please contact us directly as these guidelines center on the “Viking” ethos.

 A note on clothing in the Viking Age...aside from what is listed below, keep in mind that there are geographical considerations to what you are wearing.
-Is your clothing from the same area or are you mixing and matching?
+Is your clothing from the same area or are you mix and matching?
 If you are, be prepared to tell how you might be wearing a Rus kaftan in Ireland.
 Also, there are 6 styles of Viking art that correspond to different time periods within the Viking Age.
 If you’re portraying an 8th century Viking you shouldn’t be wearing jewelry from the end of the Viking Age.
 Please be consistent with your Viking kit, jewelry and clothing items.

 The art of the Viking Age is organized into a loose sequence of stylistic phases which, despite significant overlap in style and chronology, may be defined and distinguished on account both of formal design elements and of recurring compositions and motifs: